awsdocs/amazon-chime-sdk-developer-guide/doc_source/invoke-on-call-leg.md

 }
 ```

-Whenever a SIP application invokes a Lambda function, the following operations occur:
+Whenever a SIP media application invokes a Lambda function, the following operations occur:

 1. The application finishes running the current action on a call\.

 1. The application then replaces the old action set with a new set of actions received from the latest invocation event\.

-1. If the SIP application doesn't receive new actions from the Lambda function, it keeps the existing actions\.
+1. If the SIP media application doesn't receive new actions from the Lambda function, it keeps the existing actions\.